 - Smoke cigarettes

-- Quit smoking within the past 15 years
+- Currently smoke or quit smoking within the past 15 years

 - Were exposed to hazardous materials, such as radon or asbestos